-The Commercial Mobile Radio Services Interconnection and Reciprocal Compensation Agreement is hereby amended by adding terms, conditions, and rates as set forth in this Amendment, Attachment 1, and Table 1, attached hereto and incorporated herein by this reference.
+The Agreement is hereby amended by adding terms, conditions, and rates as set forth in this Amendment and Attachment 1, attached hereto and incorporated herein by this reference.

-By signature on this Amendment, CMRS has elected to modify existing contract terms in order to implement the applicable provisions of the FCC's ICC Transformation Orders and the FCC rules revised pursuant thereto.
+By signature on this Amendment, CMRS has elected to modify existing contract terms in order to implement the applicable provisions of the above mentioned FCC Orders.